Let’s Talk

 • When you click on the Zoom link during the designated time you will be placed in a virtual waiting room.

-• Students are seen on a first come, first served basis.
+• International students are seen on a first come, first served basis.
 There may be a wait if the counselor is seeing another student.

 If you have questions or concerns please contact the Mental Health coordinator at 314-935-6695.